 - You dispute the accuracy of the personal data.
-In this case, the restriction may be requested for the period of time that enables us to verify the accuracy of the data.
+In this case, the restriction may be requested for the period of time that allows us to verify the accuracy of the data.

 - The processing is unlawful and you request the restriction of the use of your personal data instead of erasure.

-- Your personal data is no longer required by us for the purposes of processing but you need it for the assertion, exercise or defence of legal claims.
+- Your personal data is no longer required by us for the purposes of processing, but you need it for the assertion, exercise or defense of legal claims.

-Restriction of processing means that the personal data will only be processed with your consent or for the assertion, exercise or defence of legal claims or for the protection of the rights of another natural or legal person or for reasons of important public interest.
-Before we lift the restriction, we have a duty to inform you.
+Restriction of processing means that the personal data will only be processed with your consent or for the establishment, exercise or defense of legal claims or for the protection of the rights of another natural or legal person or for reasons of important public interest.
+Before we lift the restriction, we have the obligation to inform you about it.

 4.5 Data portability

-You have a right to data portability if the processing is based on your consent (Art.
+ou have a right to data portability, provided that the processing is based on your consent (Art.
 6(1) sentence 1(a) or Art.
 9(2)(a) DSGVO) or on a contract to which you are a party and the processing is carried out with the help of automated procedures.
-The right to data portability in this case includes the following rights, provided that this does not affect the rights and freedoms of other persons: You may request us to provide you with the personal data you have provided to us in a structured, commonly used and machine-readable format.
+The right to data portability in this case includes the following rights, provided that this does not affect the rights and freedoms of other persons: You may request us to provide you with the personal data you have provided to us in a structured, common and machine-readable format.
 You have the right to transfer this data to another controller without hindrance on our part.
-Where technically feasible, you may request that we transfer your personal data directly to another controller.
+To the extent technically feasible, you may request that we transfer your personal data directly to another controller.

 Insofar as the processing is based on Art.
 6 (1) sentence 1 letter e) DSGVO (performance of a task in the public interest or in the exercise of official authority) or on Art.
-6 (1) sentence 1 letter f) DSGVO (legitimate interest of the controller or a third party), you have the right to object to the processing of personal data relating to you at any time on grounds relating to your particular situation.
-This also applies to profiling based on Art.
-6 (1) sentence 1 e) or f) DSGVO.
-After exercising the right to object, we will no longer process your personal data unless we can demonstrate compelling legitimate grounds for the processing which override your interests, rights and freedoms, or the processing serves to assert, exercise or defend legal claims.
+6 (1) sentence 1 letter f) DSGVO (legitimate interest of the controller or a third party), you have the right to object to the processing of personal data concerning you at any time on grounds relating to your particular situation.
+This also applies to profiling based on Article 6 (1) sentence 1 letter e) or letter f) DSGVO.
+After you have exercised your right to object, we will no longer process your personal data unless we can demonstrate compelling legitimate grounds for the processing which override your interests, rights and freedoms, or the processing serves to assert, exercise or defend legal claims.

 You may object at any time to the processing of personal data concerning you for direct marketing purposes.
-This also applies to profiling related to such direct marketing.
+This also applies to profiling associated with such direct marketing.
 After exercising this right of objection, we will no longer use the personal data concerned for direct marketing purposes.

 You have the option of informally notifying our agency of your objection by telephone, e-mail, fax or to our postal address listed at the beginning of this data protection declaration.